FVO: Fast Visual Odometry with Transformers: Experiments

 \subsection{Ablation Studies}

 We conduct ablation studies to assess key design choices and analyze scaling trends with respect to model capacity and dataset size.
-For architectural ablations (e.g., attention mechanisms, backbone, and rotation representation), we use two input views with a stride of 10 and train for 150 epochs.
+Due to computational limitations, for architectural ablations (e.g., attention mechanisms, backbone, and rotation representation), we use a small variant of \ours with one decoding block and four input views trained for 150 epochs on 1500 videos from ScanNet~\cite{dai2017scannet}.
 For scaling experiments (e.g., varying dataset size), models are trained to convergence for 300 epochs to accurately reflect scalability.
-All ablations are evaluated on the ScanNet~\citep{dai2017scannet} dataset.

-\boldparagraph{\ours generalizes to unseen datasets and camera parameters.} \cref{tab:tum_odometry_eval} illustrates how \ours performs on the dataset not seen during training.
-Moreover, the camera parameters on the dataset are drastically different from the ones in the training set.
+\boldparagraph{\ours is real-time.} To compare the speed of the approaches, we measure their runtimes on all ScanNet videos on the same machine with an NVIDIA RTX3090 GPU.
+As shown in \cref{fig:runtime}, \ours achieves a considerably faster runtime, almost $2\times$ speedup, compared to existing methods.
+This efficiency stems from its compact, end-to-end architecture, in contrast to larger 3D models like VGGT and CUT3R.
+For a fair comparison, VGGT is run with depth, point maps, and tracking heads disabled.
+Unlike LeapVO, DPVO, and Mast3R-SLAM-VO, \ours does not rely on additional processing steps or bundle adjustment, contributing to both its speed and strong performance.

+\boldparagraph{Our confidence-aware inference is effective.} \cref{tab:ablation_inference} illustrates the effectiveness of our confidence learning.
+We compare the tracking accuracy of our method without the inference module, confidence formulation from DUSt3R, and heteroscedastic uncertainty used in \ours.
+Our formulation shows superior performance by downweighting the influence of low-confidence estimates on the global trajectory.
+In addition, to qualitatively evaluate the effectiveness of our learned uncertainty, we stratify the test trajectories into five equal-sized bins based on the network's predicted confidence scores.
+As demonstrated in Figure \ref{fig:confidence_trend}, the median translation error consistently decreases from the least to the most confident bin, confirming that our model confidence correlates with pose accuracy.

+\boldparagraph{Time-space attention achieves superior performance with lower computational cost.} In \cref{tab:ablation_attn}, we evaluate various attention mechanisms, including full attention and several spatio-temporal variants with per-frame camera tokens and and cmaera token participating in time attention.
+Our formulation achieves the best performance while significantly improving efficiency over the full-attention baseline (163 GFLOPs vs. 380 GFLOPs).

+\boldparagraph{SO(3) projection enhances rotation accuracy.} In \cref{tab:ablation_rotation}, we evaluate different rotation representations.
+During training, all predicted rotation representations, except Plucker rays, are converted to the $\mathbb{SO}(3)$ using~\cite{bregier2021deepregression}, with the same geodesic loss applied.
+For Plucker rays we follow the loss formulation provided in~\cite{wang2025vggt}.
+Projecting outputs onto the nearest valid rotation matrix on the $\mathbb{SO}(3)$ manifold, measured by the Frobenius norm, consistently yields the best results, highlighting its suitability for our formulation.